-“The beautiful game” is loved throughout South Africa and this module offers participants the opportunity to play fixtures and be involved with soccer development across the country.
-Groups will be able to work alongside established community organizations and sustainable soccer development initiatives.
-This module also provides opportunities for visiting teams to play fixtures against a variety of local teams from professional clubs to Universities and local community-based teams both in Cape Town and Johannesburg.
+Soccer, “The beautiful game” is loved throughout South Africa.
+Sport student groups will be able to work alongside established community organizations and sustainable soccer development initiatives across the country.
+There are also opportunities for visiting teams to play fixtures against a variety of local teams from professional clubs to Universities and local community-based teams both in Cape Town and Johannesburg.

-This module is hosted in two of South Africa’s most important cities, Cape Town and Johannesburg.
+Cape Town and/or Johannesburg will be the ideal location for a Soccer and Sustainable Development program.
 Cape Town is a dynamic world-class city and the heart of tourism in the country.
 Johannesburg is a vibrant city that functions as the country’s economic base.
-Both cities reflect South Africa’s rich cultural diversity and fascinating history.
+Both cities reflect South Africa’s rich cultural diversity, fascinating history and love for sport.

-Fixtures will be determined based on the group’s needs and can include a variety of local teams.
-Examples include:
+Fixtures will be determined based on the group’s needs and can include a variety of local teams eg.:

-- Professional clubs such as: Ajax Cape Town and Cape Town All Stars, etc.
+- Professional clubs such as Ajax Cape Town and Cape Town All Stars

-- Universities such as: University of Witwatersrand, University of Johannesburg, University of Cape Town
+- Universities such as the University of Witwatersrand, University of Johannesburg, University of Cape Town

-- Community-based teams such as: Zizwe, RV United, JVW, Ubuntu Academy, etc.
+- Community-based teams such as Zizwe, RV United, JVW, Ubuntu Academy

 Ubuntu is an African expression of togetherness, describing that what I am is intrinsically linked to what we are.
 Ubuntu Football is far more than a sports development organization, it functions as a catalyst of transformation.
 Ubuntu believes that the kids of today will only become the leaders and community-transformers of tomorrow if they receive the holistic, long-term mentorship, discipleship and education that their communities often do not provide.
 Ubuntu believes that as the players they work with are transformed as individuals, an exponential transformation is possible, as they become influencers and leaders in their families, communities and beyond.
 Ubuntu’s Football Forward program is a community based outreach program working with some of Cape Towns most talented 9-11 year olds.
 Each Football Forward site serves first and foremost as a way to give back to the community.
 We provide free high-level technical/skill development to the best youth players from the surrounding area in hopes that we can help raise the level of football in Cape Town.